 - 2 cups semisweet chocolate chips

-- Preheat oven to 350°F. Line a 9x13 baking pan with a piece of foil or parchment paper that is large enough to have an overhang that you can use to pull the bars out the pan once they’re baked.
+- Preheat oven to 350°F. Line a 9x13 baking pan with parchment paper that is large enough to have an overhang that you can use to pull the bars out the pan once they’re baked.

-- Combine the flour, cinnamon, ginger, nutmeg, allspice, and salt in a large bowl.
-Combine the butter, sugar, egg, vanilla, and pumpkin in a medium bowl.
+- In a large bowl, whisk the flour, cinnamon, ginger, nutmeg, cloves, and salt until evenly combined.
+In a separate large bowl, whisk together butter, sugar, egg, vanilla, and pumpkin until smooth and completely combined.
 Add the dry ingredients to the wet ones stirring until just combined.
 Fold in the chocolate chips.